-Dead Bird Surveillance
+Dead Bird and Dead Tree Squirrel Surveillance

-California began to test dead crows and related birds for West Nile virus in 2000.
-Reporting dead crows and other birds helps identify where the virus is active in California.
-In 2005, West Nile virus positive dead birds were found in 54 counties in California.
-State agencies, private organizations, and individuals participate in the surveillance program by reporting dead birds.
+California began to test dead crows and related birds for WNV in 2000 and included dead tree squirrels in 2004.
+Reporting dead birds and dead tree squirrels helps identify where the virus is active in California.
+In 2006, WNV positive dead birds were found in 53 counties in California.
+State agencies, private organizations, and individuals participate in the surveillance program by reporting dead birds and dead tree squirrels.

-WHAT SHOULD I DO IF I SEE A DEAD BIRD?
+WHAT SHOULD I DO IF I SEE A DEAD BIRD or TREE SQUIRREL?

-If you find a dead bird, particularly a crow, jay, magpie, raven, sparrow, finch, or raptor, please file an online report at www.westnile.ca.gov or call toll-free 1-877-WNV-BIRD.
-Dead bird reports are very important because they are usually the first indication of the virus in an area, and allow the CDHS to monitor the virus throughout the year.
+If you find a dead bird, particularly a crow, jay, magpie, raven, sparrow, finch, or raptor, or dead tree squirrel; please file an online report at www.westnile.ca.gov or call toll-free 1-877-WNV-BIRD.
+Dead bird and dead tree squirrel reports are very important because they are usually the first indication of the virus in an area, and allow the CDPH to monitor the virus throughout the year.

-If the bird does not meet the criteria for testing, it will not be picked-up and can be disposed of in an outside garbage can.
-Do not handle the dead bird with your bare hands.
-Use a shovel, gloves, or inverted plastic bags to handle the bird, place it in a plastic bag, then dispose of it in the trash.
+If the bird or tree squirrel does not meet the criteria for testing, it will not be picked-up and can be disposed of in an outside garbage can.
+Do not handle the animal with your bare hands.
+Use a shovel, gloves, or inverted plastic bags to handle the animal, place it in a plastic bag, then dispose of it in the trash.